 Downloadable course program

-Acquire A-Z skills and knowledge for localization of pharmaceutical marketing materials
+Acquire A-Z knowledge and practical tips for localization of pharmaceutical marketing materials

 Duration: 20 h aprox.

 Finding the delicate balance between engagement and creativity on one hand and strict regulations on the other hand can become a tough job for unprepared medical translator.This course will empower you to deliver high-class marketing translation and localization in the world of big pharma and beyond, because most regulations and practical insights apply to a wide range of medical products.

 1.2 Types of projects